Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3638 Regulation on Doctoral Training.md

-    stipulates the admission principles and determines the admission scores based on the admission quota decided by the Director of Hanoi National University for each training major/specialization and the results of the candidates\' classification, submits to the head of the training unit for consideration and reports to the Postgraduate Admissions Steering Committee of Hanoi National University for approval.
+    stipulates the admission principles and determines the admission scores based on the admission quota decided by the Director of Hanoi National University for each training major/specialization and the results of the candidates' classification, submits to the head of the training unit for consideration and reports to the Postgraduate Admissions Steering Committee of Hanoi National University for approval.